Believer Continues in the Faith

 We may fall down very hard on the deck, and may even get injured on the deck.

 But God will never let us fall overboard.
 We are kept on that deck by His

 great power (1 Peter 1:5).
 If it were up to us, we would fall off the deck very

-A. "I was once a member of a young peoples gospel team.
+A. A person once made this statement: "I was a member of a young peoples gospel team.
 We were all saved, and we had some success in preaching the gospel.
 But one member of the team got into worldly company.
 He married a very worldly girl.
 He denied his Christian profession of faith, and he died a drunkard.
 Now you see, he was a Christian; he went to heaven; however, he was a carnal Christian and he did not have the reward of a spiritual Christian."
+The person who made this statement assumed that this man was a saved man, but was this a safe assumption?
 We know that only God knows the hearts of men, yet, in the light of our study, would you say that this person was probably saved (as the above paragraph claims) or probably unsaved? _____________________

 Note: Were the Corinthian believers carnal (1 Cor.
 3:1-4)? ______ Would these Corinthian believers continue to the very end (1 Cor.
 1:8)? _________ Beware lest we use carnality as an excuse.
 Many who claim to be carnal believers might be headed for eternal destruction.
 Paul assumed that the Corinthian believers were holding fast to the gospel that he preached to them (1 Cor.
 15:2).
 Some who think that they are carnal and think they will be saved so as by fire will really be lost so as by fire (the lake of fire).
 Some who think they will be saved by the "skin of their teeth" will actually be lost in the lake of fire where there will be "weeping and gnashing" of teeth.